premsekharponnada/cpp_intro_project/README.md

 To run the project, follow these commands in your local machine.

-1. First clone the repository using ` git clone https://github.com/premsekharponnada/cpp_intro_project`
+First clone the repository using ` git clone https://github.com/premsekharponnada/cpp_intro_project`

-2. GO into the project directory `cd cpp_intro_project`
+Go into the project directory `cd cpp_intro_project`

-3. Build the code using cmake `cmake -S . -B build `
+Build the code using cmake `cmake -S . -B build `

-4. Create the binary files `cmake --build build`
+Create the binary files `cmake --build build`

-5. Go into build directory consisting of files for run `cd build && ctest`
+Go into build directory consisting of files for run `cd build && ctest`

 ## Key Notes